AIHA University Webinar: The Role of Context and Reason in Ethical Decision-Making for the Industrial Hygienist

 - Discuss some of the common ethical dilemmas that industrial hygienists face.

-- Analyze case studies to arrive at actions and behaviors that would be considered ethical from an AIHA Code of Ethics perspective.
+- Analyze case studies to determine actions and behaviors that would be considered ethical from an AIHA Code of Ethics perspective.